Positivity of tangent sheaves of projective varieties -- the structure of MRC fibrations: Examples of projective varieties with certain positive tangent sheaf

 \section{Examples of projective varieties with certain positive tangent sheaf}

 In this section, we provide examples of projective varieties with certain positive tangent sheaf and with vanishing augmented irregularity.
-Furthermore, we classify projective varieties with almost nef tangent sheaf in the two- and three-dimensional cases.
+Furthermore, we classify projective varieties with almost nef tangent sheaf in dimensions two and three.